Welcome to the Clay County Assessors Office Web Site!

 Did you know?

 Clay County was created from parts of Early and Randolph counties in 1854.
-It was named for Senator Clay Clay of Kentucky.
+It was named for Senator Henry Clay of Kentucky.

 Fort Gaines grew up around a fort on the Chattahoochee River established to protect settlers during the Creek Indian Wars.
 The town, named for the fort's builder, General Edmund Pendleton Gaines, became a shipping point for cotton planters for many miles on both sides of the Chattahoochee River, remaining a key market until about 1858 when railroads replaced river freight.